FalkorDB/docs/configuration.md

 ---
 title: "Configuration Parameters"
-linkTitle: "Configuration"
-weight: 3
 description: >
     FalkorDB supports multiple module configuration parameters.
+---

+FalkorDB supports multiple module configuration parameters.
 Some of these parameters can only be set at load-time, while other parameters can be set either on load-time or on run-time.
----

 ## Setting configuration parameters on module load